dcBrian/wordle/README.md

 ## Wordle

-This is a Wordle clone.
+This is a Wordle clone.If you feel it can help you with something, feel free to use partly or totally this code.

 ### Built With